Email image popup

 That might seem super obvious, but hey.
 You need a topic people care about, AND that they’re willing to engage on over a period of time.

 If that sounds like a limitation, don’t worry!
-On Mighty Networks, we’ve got successful membership websites dedicated to ALL SORTS of different things, from people learning bullet journaling to nurses supporting each other, to interior designers studying for their qualifying exam.
+We’ve got successful membership websites dedicated to ALL SORTS of different things, from people learning bullet journaling to nurses supporting each other, to interior designers studying for their qualifying exam.
 (There’s a list of 36 amazing membership website examples below!)

 So if you’re looking to unite people around a shared love of Norwegian death metal or passion for butterfly migration, don’t worry – you can probably find people around the world who will say “Heck Yes!” to that.